 He's a killer to get out.

-Um, but they do it all the time.
+But they do it all the time.

-They had a piece, this is an interesting thought that the outsourcing of intelligence gathering to circumvent U.S. laws, that might be a much bigger thing than we thought.
+This is an interesting thought that the outsourcing of intelligence gathering to circumvent U.S. laws, that might be a much bigger thing than we thought.

-We're gonna watch that really closely.
+We're going to watch that really closely.

 Good for him.